samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

    }
 }
 ```

-Once NuGet package is installed proper information is displayed in the Logs console.
+Once the NuGet package is installed, proper information will be displayed in the Logs console.

 ### Signing Up to Auth0
 An Auth0 account is available for free.
 To sign up go to [Auth0 website](https://auth0.com/) and click "Sing Up" button on the top.
 You can either sign up with standard way using e-mail and password or with identity provider like Microsoft or Github.
 Once you sign in dashboard is available.